SteveAJubb/ttn-gps-dragino-otaa/README.md

 Files included are:
 Arduino IDE sketch
-TTN console decoder function for use in Application > Payload Format
+TTN console decoder function for use in Applications > Payload Format